Air passenger traffic in India expected to reach 300 million by 2030: Jyotiraditya Scindia | Business

 - India

-The number of domestic passengers in India is expected to surge to 300 million annually by 2030 from 153 million in 2023, Union Civil Aviation Minister Jyotiraditya Scindia said on Thursday.
+The number of domestic air passengers in India is expected to double to about 300 million annually by 2030 and the country would still have a vast untapped market, Union Civil Aviation Minister Jyotiraditya Scindia said on Thursday.

+Speaking at the inaugural session of Wings India 2024, a civil aviation conclave and exhibition here, Scindia said India under the leadership of Prime Minister Narendra Modi in the last decade has been a ''shining star'' on the global firmament of civil aviation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)